Blue Crush 2: Plot

-After looking through her dead mother's diary filled with pictures of her time surfing in South Africa, Dana (Sasha Jackson) decides to leave California to travel there, surfing everywhere her mother did as well as Jeffreys Bay, where her mother always wanted to surf but never did.
-Dana leaves while her father (Gideon Emery) is away on a business trip taking a wooden carving with her.
-On her plane ride there, she meets Grant (Chris Fisher) and he tells her to look him up if she is in his area.
+After looking through her dead mother's diary filled with pictures of her time surfing in South Africa, Dana decides to leave California to travel there, surfing everywhere her mother did, as well as Jeffreys Bay (J-Bay), where her mother always wanted to surf but never did.
+Dana leaves while her father, Joel, is away on a business trip taking a wooden carving with her.
+On her plane ride there, she meets Grant and he tells her to look him up if she is in his area.
 After landing, Dana gets on a bus headed for the beach and is followed by a man that tries to take her backpack.
 When he tries to sit next to her, she calls to a girl around her age that just boarded the bus saying she saved her a seat.
-Pushy (Elizabeth Mathis) introduces herself and they go surfing together after Dana puts her backpack in a locker.
-On the water they meet Tara (Sharni Vinson) and Chris Wigmore, stuck-up Roxy surfers.
-After some confrontation, Pushy leaves and Dana beats Tara for a wave.
+Pushy introduces herself and they go surfing together after Dana puts her backpack in a locker.
+On the water they meet Tara and Dan Wigmore, stuck-up Roxy surfers.
+After some confrontation, Pushy (Dan) leaves and Dana beats Tara for a wave.
 On the next wave Tara cuts in on Dana, causing her to break her board that was her mother's and cannot be replaced.

 Once back on the beach, Dana finds that her locker was broken into and her money and wooden carving (belonging to her mother) were stolen.
 Pushy takes a depressed Dana back to her place, a group of huts on the beach where she and other surfers live.
 Tara also lives there and continues to be mean to Dana.
 At the same time, policemen arrive and give the surfers one week to vacate the premises.
-Dana meets Tim (Ben Milliken) and he instantly takes a liking to her.
+Dana meets Tim and he instantly takes a liking to her.
 After a nap there is a party that night and while Tim is trying to talk to Dana she spots Grant from the plane and dances with and kisses him.
 The next day she tells them about her mom and how she wants to take pictures of herself at all the same places her mom did.
 Tara bets her a hundred dollars that she won't be able to do it and Pushy agrees to travel with Dana on her "odyssey".
 Grant lets them borrow his truck in exchange for working at his restaurant.
 As they are about to leave, Tim gives Dana a Polaroid camera so that the pictures will be the same and her board that he repaired.
-After each surfing destination they return to the beach house and soon there is only Jeffreys Bay (J-Bay) left where Dana will fulfill her mother's dream and Pushy will try out for the Roxy team.
+After each surfing destination they return to the beach house and soon there is only J-Bay, left where Dana will fulfill her mother's dream and Pushy will try out for the Roxy team.